deltachat/deltachat-core/README.md

 sudo ldconfig
 ```

-The install keeps a log of which files where installed.
+The install keeps a log of which files were installed.
 Uninstalling
 is thus also supported:
 ```
 ninja uninstall